IBM/ibmi-oss-docs/java/tomcat/DEPLOYMENT.md

 ```
 As you can see, this is also where you would perform the necessary TLS configuration for the server.

-# Step 6: Create a management user (Optional, recommended)
+# Step 6: Create management users (Optional, recommended)
 By default, no user is included in the "manager-gui" role required
 to operate the "/manager/html" web application.
 If you wish to use this app,
 you must define such a user in the `tomcat-users.xml` file in the `conf/` directory
 of the TomCat installation.
 Similarly, there is no user included for "manager-script" role
-required to access a plaintext-based management interface.
+required to access a plaintext-based management interface, and no "manager-status"
+role to see server status

 To add these users, you can use the editor of your choice (assuming you have a drive mapped with sshfs or NetServer),
 or you can use a terminal-based editor like nano: